 National talent agencies cover all states across the nation.

-And again, comedians who approach these agencies will need to have a professional EPK in order to be considered for inclusion in their stable of entertainers.
+It is worth noting that comedians who approach these agencies will need to have a professional EPK in order to be considered for inclusion in their stable of entertainers.

-I should also mention that unless a representative from any type of talent agency has seen a comedian’s act in person, they will typically request a longer, unedited video recording of a stand-up comedy performance (as opposed to several brief YouTube video clips on an EPK) in order to ensure that the comedian’s act is appropriate for the clients they work with if they are considering adding a comedian to their stable of entertainers.
+I should also mention that, unless a representative from any type of talent agency has seen a comedian’s act in person, they will typically request a longer, unedited video recording of a stand-up comedy performance (as opposed to several brief YouTube video clips on an EPK) to ensure that the comedian’s act is appropriate for the clients they work with if they are considering adding a comedian to their stable of entertainers.